AtulACleaver/AmazonPriceTracker/README.md

-# Amazon Price Tracker - https://youtu.be/64FErcFPbgg (video on YouTube)
+## 🛒 Amazon Price Tracker
+🕸 Scrape Amazon with Selenium framework

+## 🎁 What do you get?
 - Get Link to Website with Items
 - Get Items Links
 - Extract Info about Items